digipost/signering-docs/source/adressering-av-undertegner.rst

 ***************************
 You may address signers for :ref:`portal flow <signing-in-portal-flow>` in two different ways:

-1. By email and/or SMS (only available for private organizations)
+1. By email and/or SMS
 2. By national identity number

 The signed document will only include signatures from the *addressed* signers, so remember to include signers from the sender side as well, if applicable.